kovacsbotondjanos/music_upload_site/README.md

 queried it will be cached for an amount of time calculated based on the number of listens on the song

 When a user listens to a song it will be saved into the database in batches, with a scheduled job.
-This will enable the application to analyze the data later on and recommend songs to the user based on the listen history
+This will enable the application to analyze the data later on and recommend songs to the users based on their listen history

 Currently, in progress:
 --